 No, unfortunately not.
 You can only use your subdomain in one account.
-If you try to connect the same subdomain to a second account, you’ll receive an error message telling you that the domain is already connected to another account.
+If you attempt to connect the same subdomain to a second account, you will get an error message.
+This message will inform you that the domain is already connected to another account.

-Will my form title and favicon change when I set up a custom domain on it?
+Will my form title and favicon change when I set up a custom domain on the form?

-Yes, the title of forms on custom domains adopts the form title.
+Yes, the title of forms and apps with custom domains adopts the form/app title.